-Press Ctrl+F7 to see usages of any element in the opened file.
+Press Control+F7 to see usages of any element in the opened file.

-If you don't want CLion to highlight all found usages in the file, open the Settings dialog (Ctrl+Alt+S) and on the page clear the Highlight usages of element at caret option.
+If you don't want CLion to highlight all found usages in the file, open the Settings dialog (Control+Alt+S) and on the page clear the Highlight usages of element at caret option.

 Replace the search string in a file

 Press Control+R or select Replace in File window.from the main menu to open the